Actually, a plus size woman’s worth SHOULD depend on her weight.

 — then Alicia needs to leap off that bandwagon and hop on the one headed for the gym.

-After all, posing in a bikini for “body positivity” shows people what you look like — which sends the message that a woman’s looks are the most important thing — that your body can be an ornament at any size!
+Posing in a bikini for “body positivity” shows people what you look like — which sends the message that a woman’s looks are the most important thing.

 But lifting heavy barbells shows people what a woman’s body CAN DO, and a strong woman projects the ability to set goals, work hard and push one’s limits.
 Wearing a bikini can’t do any of that.

-“I think weight training with heavy weights is so essential,” says Ogechi Akalegbere, 31, a plus-size competitive powerlifter for six years.
+“I think weight training with heavy weights is so essential,” says Ogechi Akalegbere, 31 (as of 2019), a plus-size competitive powerlifter since 2013.

 “Your mind sees that huge obstacle and you have to turn off the parts of you that say, ‘This is too heavy or this weight won’t come off the ground,’ and just do it.